BittyIO/BittyRegistry/README.md

 cast source <IMPLEMENTATION_ADDRESS> --chain sepolia

 # Should answer through the proxy once linked
-cast call 0x0000000008889521Db10f4c1eb20eF49179b498C \
+cast call 0x9FFd004eDd0eBE0F5B0000c0002e0200001d8D00 \
   "isAssetRegistered(address)(bool)" 0x1c7d4b196cb0c7b01d743fbc6116a902379c7238 \
   --rpc-url sepolia

+# Should report the build actually running behind the proxy
+cast call 0x9FFd004eDd0eBE0F5B0000c0002e0200001d8D00 "versionName()(string)" --rpc-url sepolia
 ```

 ### After an upgrade

-An upgrade replaces the implementation but keeps the proxy address, so repeat steps **1, 2 and 4** — the proxy itself stays verified and does not need re-verifying.
+An upgrade replaces the implementation but keeps the proxy address, so repeat steps **1, 2 and 5** — the proxy and the bootstrap stay verified and do not need re-verifying.
+The proxy's constructor argument never changes, because it names the bootstrap rather than the build.

 ## Development